nibtr/raycasting/README.md

 ![s8Wmt-HB](https://github.com/user-attachments/assets/79473e8c-6fef-4a8a-9ba0-856f096cb601)

-## Note
+>[!WARNING]

-- Since it is simply rendered on HTML canvas, poor performance on old machines and browsers are expected.
+>- Since it is simply rendered on HTML canvas, poor performance on old machines and browsers are expected.
 (I'll adjust this in the future)
-- This might still be buggy and not used for anything serious, only for educational purposes.
+>- This might still be buggy and not used for anything serious, only for educational purposes.
-- Some logic might not be best practice.
+>- Some logic might not be best practice.

 ## Control